| | | | |

 • Immediately pour the eggs into the pan of sauce and mix so that the eggs get incorporated into the sauce.

-• Cook the cranberry custard for about 10 minutes or so to allow it to thicken well and then take the pan off the heat.
+• Cook the cranberry sauce for about 10 minutes or so to allow it to thicken and turn into a custard.

 How do I make Cranberry Custard?

-Why is my custard not thickening?
+Why is my cranberry custard not thickening?

 How do you set custard?

-The easiest way to set your custard is to allow it to cool enough once it’s cooked.
+The easiest way to set your custard is to allow it to cool down enough once it’s cooked.
 If you want it to set it properly, put it in the fridge for about an hour.

 Similar Posts